matejkubovcak/deep_questions/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Questions inspired by deep psychological and philosophical inquiry
-- Built with Vue 3 and modern web technologies
-- Designed for mindful self-reflection and personal growth